emilperdue/emilperdue.github.io/_pages/about.md

 ------

 **Maroon Capital & Derivatives Group Quant Trading**<br />
-- Currently undergoing an intensive training program in each quantitative finance RSO including weekly workshops and talks on derivatives and the theories of options pricing
-- Developing/backtesting algorithmic trading strategies on historical data to maximize risk-adjusted returns in simulated trading environments.
+Currently undergoing an intensive training program in each quantitative finance RSO including weekly workshops and talks on derivatives and the theories of options pricing.
+Developing/backtesting algorithmic trading strategies on historical data to maximize risk-adjusted returns in simulated trading environments.

 **Oeconomica - Undergraduate Economics Research Group**<br />
-- Researcher in the Asset Pricing Cohort
-- Conducting alternative data-driven research on ESG stocks’ risk premium and the alpha potential in ESG-diversified portfolios
+Researcher in the Asset Pricing Cohort: Conducting alternative data-driven research on ESG stocks’ risk premium and the alpha potential in ESG-diversified portfolios.

 **UC Open Data**<br />
-- Utilizing Python and Beautiful Soup to scrape, analyze, visualize, and present public data about energy/water/food waste at UChicago
+Utilizing Python and Beautiful Soup to scrape, analyze, visualize, and present public data about energy/water/food waste at UChicago.

 **UC Dems**<br />
-- Former Outreach Director responsible for fostering connections between UC Dems and other RSO's to further similar progressive causes
+Former Outreach Director responsible for fostering connections between UC Dems and other RSO's to further similar progressive causes.

 Selected Coursework
 ------